tidewave-ai/tidewave_js/README.md

 ### Standalone MCP

-Tidewave's MCP server gives your editor and coding agents access to the documentation, type annotations, and source location of the packages being currently used by your project, without relying on external systems.
+Tidewave's MCP server gives your editor and coding agents access to the documentation, type annotations, and source file locations of the packages being currently used by your project, without relying on external systems.

 Simply configure your editor to run `tidewave` in the same directory as your